avanzosc/odoo-addons/partner_commercial_by_language/README.rst

 Partner Commercial By Language
 ==============================

-This module allows to define on languages a sale team to assign sequentially to the commercial user of partners on that language.
+This module allows to define on sale team users languages, to assign sequentially to the commercial user of partners on that language.

 Credits